NuroMesh/helm-charts/charts/nurops-event-manager/PUBLISHING.md

-# Copyright (c) 2025 Nurol, Inc. (nurol.ai)
+> **Copyright (c) 2025 Nurol, Inc. (nurol.ai)**
-# This file is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+> This file is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
-# For commercial use, please contact info@nurol.ai
+> For commercial use, please contact info@nurol.ai

 # Publishing Helm Charts to GitHub Pages

-This guide explains how to publish the event-manager Helm chart to GitHub Pages for public use.
+This guide explains how to publish the nurops-event-manager Helm chart to GitHub Pages for public use.

 ## Prerequisites